odea-project/qAlgorithms/test/report.md

 necessary?
-R: 1-2 GB (factor 2 to 4 of in-place operation) of memory needed for Warburg, 30% CPU use on Ryzen + 10% from RStudio, very long runtime (640 s)
+R: 1-2 GB (factor 2 to 4 of in-place operation) of memory needed for Warburg, 30% CPU use on Ryzen + 10% from RStudio, very long runtime (640 s) writing to csv is significantly slower in R @todo necessary?

 ### Module Requirements
 The modlue has few requirements, only requiring centroided data and a measurement of the